FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • 3 Forwards

-This structure cannot be changed during the season.
+This structure can’t be changed during the season.

 Exclusive Player Ownership — The Core Principle of Draft

-• He can only be acquired via waivers or a trade
+• They can only be acquired via waivers or a trade

-• He is removed from the shared player pool
+• They are removed from the shared player pool

 What League Size Is Optimal?